blester125/sequence_tagging/README.md

  * The next word suffix.
  * The word after next.
  * A Bias

- Incudles the following Pretrained models.
+Includes the following Pretrained models.

   * POS Tagger, Trained on the CoNLL 2000 Chunking data
   * Chunker, Trained on the CoNLL 2000 Chunking data
   * Slot filler, Trained on ATIS data